02 Jan CPA Exam Final Review Strategy

 Reviewing the material for an entire section of the CPA exam can feel overwhelming and intimidating.
 Your final review is the last chance you’ll have to cram as much knowledge into your brain as possible.

-How you approach this can very easily be the difference between passing and failing.
+How you approach this can very easily be the difference between passing and failing, no matter what review course you have at your disposal.
 Below are some study tips and practices I used during my CPA journey that will help you have a killer final review.

 Start With the End In Mind

 When you first start studying for a specific CPA exam section, it’s important to remember that you are going to need to come back to this information a month or two down the road for your final review.
 You need to start marking up all the important information in your books right from the beginning.

 The best way to cover all the material is to take notes as you progress through your section in a separate notebook that should include all the definitions, formulas, and key topics you think might show up on the exam.
 If writing things out doesn’t fit your learning style you can also highlight, underline, and write all over on your textbook.
 As long as you can easily find the important material when your final review time comes around you will save yourself from a lot of stress.

 Once you have completed a particular section, you should go back and re-take all the practice exams and topics that you struggled with.
 The higher quality CPA review courses have performance tracking analytics built into their software that help you easily identify the specific subject areas you’ve scored low on.
 After each practice test, go back and manually write out the problems that you got incorrect in your notebook along with the correct answer and the reasoning behind it.